-Status: Data collection and analysis.
+Status: Completed.
 This project represents my doctoral research.

 Grounded in Convergence: Information Behaviours of Transmedia Fan Communities

 As individuals, how we access, use, share, interact and engage with information in our everyday lives are always in a process of evolution.
 Referred to collectively as information behaviours, these activities are influenced by social and cultural norms and the emergence of new technologies.
 The question posed by the current project is what role media convergence and “transmedia”, as social and technological phenomena, play in the information behaviour of media fans.
 By studying the fans and fan communities of specific transmedia storyworlds (e.g., Star Wars, Game of Thrones, Supernatural, Mass Effect, etc), this project seeks to understand the “transmedia fan” as information user in contemporary postdigital society.
 Adopting a social constructionist paradigm, this project will undertake a Constructivist Grounded Theory (CGT) study of transmedia fans.
 The methods will consist of in-depth interviews with 15 to 20 participants and content analysis of three to six publicly accessible online fan communities.
 The goal of this research is to contribute new theoretical and interdisciplinary understandings of media fandom, and will establish a bridge between the existing fields of information studies, media studies and fan studies.
 These findings will be significant for the development of future research on the everyday life practice of fans, media consumers and information users.